 - 5 Corners – fresh handcrafted French-American food

-- Jack Tar – lively neighborhood restaurant specializing in American cuisine and tasty drinks, among them American craft beers
+- Jack Tar American Tavern – lively neighborhood restaurant specializing in American cuisine and tasty drinks, among them American craft beers

-- The Landing – serves fresh local seafood from its home on Marblehead harbor; accessible by land or sea
+- The Landing Restaurant – serves fresh local seafood from its home on Marblehead harbor; accessible by land or sea.

 - Crosby’s Marketplace - local grocery store chain offering conventional and organic fresh produce and a full-service meat department.

-Marblehead's highly-regarded public school system includes four schools that serve students from Pre-K to Grade 6.
-The middle school is for students in grades 7 and 8.
+Marblehead's highly-regarded public school system includes four schools that serve students from Pre-K to Grade 6: Village School, Bell School, Coffin and Gerry Schools, and Glover School.
+The Middle School is for students in grades 7 and 8.
 Marblehead High School has a teacher ratio of 13:1 and a graduation rate of 98%.

 Living in Marblehead